-Losing your case can be frustrating and financially challenging, but one thing you won’t have to worry about is paying back your advance.
-Because pre-settlement funding is non-recourse, you will not have to pay a fine or make payments to the company if you lose.
-The money you received as an advance is still yours to spend, even if you have no settlement coming.
+Losing your case can be frustrating and financially challenging, but one thing you do not have to worry about is paying back the funding company.
+Because pre-settlement funding is non-recourse, you will not have to \ make any payments to the company if you lose.
+The money you already received from the funder is still yours to spend, even if you have no settlement coming.

 What Happens if My Claim is Smaller Than Expected?

-Another common concern is what will happen if you have your claim approved, but it’s not as large as your attorney expected it will be.
+Another common concern is what will happen if your claim is settled, but it is not as large a settlement as your attorney expected it would be.

 In some cases, the final size of your claim is smaller than what the company bought when they offered you your advance.
-They will still receive as much of what they purchased as they can, but you will not be responsible to pay back anything they can’t recover.
+They will still receive as much of what they purchased as they can, but you will not be responsible to pay back anything they cannot recover out of the proceeds.
 However, this could mean that you do not receive any additional money from your settlement.

 Pre-Settlement Funding Gives You Options

-The time spent waiting for a claim to settle can take weeks or months.
-If your injuries are serious enough to take you out of work long term, you might be forced to put your life on hold while you wait to receive the money you’re owed.
-Call Peachtree Financial today to learn more about pre-settlement funding.
+The time spent waiting for a claim to settle can take months or even years.
+If your injuries are serious enough to prevent you from working long term, you might be forced to put your life on hold while you wait to receive the money you are owed.
+Call Peachtree Financial Solutions today to learn more about pre-settlement funding.
 A pre-settlement advance lets you move on with your life by giving you a way to get back on your feet sooner.